siyasathaye/power-outage-analysis/README.md

 ##### Does missingness depend on outage cause?

-FIX THIS: First, we tested whether the missingness of CUSTOMERS.AFFECTED depends on CAUSE.CATEGORY.
-We created an indicator CA_MISSING (True if CUSTOMERS.AFFECTED is missing, False otherwise) and encoded CAUSE.CATEGORY as numeric codes.
-Our test statistic was the difference in the mean encoded cause between rows where CUSTOMERS.AFFECTED is missing and rows where it is not.
+To explore whether the missingness of CUSTOMERS.AFFECTED depends on CAUSE.CATEGORY, we first compared missingness proportions among every different outage cause.

+Several patterns stand out.
+For example, intentional attack and fuel supply emergency outages have a noticeably higher proportion of missing customer counts, while categories like severe weather tend to have more complete data.
+This suggested that missingness may not be random but in fact related to certain causes.

 <iframe
   src="assets/missing_by_cause.html"
   width="800"
-  height="400"
+  height="600"
   frameborder="0"
 ></iframe>

-FIX THIS: Using 5,000 permutations of the CA_MISSING labels, we generated a null distribution assuming missingness is independent of CAUSE.CATEGORY.
-The observed difference was about −1.57, and the permutation p-value was 0.0 (no permuted statistic was as extreme as the observed one).
-This provides strong evidence that the missingness of CUSTOMERS.AFFECTED does depend on CAUSE.CATEGORY.
-In other words, some outage causes are systematically more likely to have the number of affected customers left blank.
+Next, we actually tested whether the missingness of CUSTOMERS.AFFECTED depends on CAUSE.CATEGORY using a permutation test.
+We encoded each cause category as a numeric code and computed our test statistic: the difference in the mean encoded cause category between rows where CUSTOMERS.AFFECTED is missing and rows where it is not.

+We calculated an observed test statistic of (~-1.57) and then we generated 5,000 permutations of the missingness labels to simulate a null distribution where missingness is independent of cause category.
+The histogram below shows this null distribution, with the observed statistic marked by a red vertical line.

+Our observed value lies far outside the range of permuted statistics, producing a p-value of 0.0.
+This means none of the 5,000 shuffled datasets produced a difference as extreme as the real one.
+Therefore, we have strong evidence that missingness in CUSTOMERS.AFFECTED does depend on outage cause and is not random.

 <iframe
   src="assets/missingness_dep_cause.html"
   width="800"
-  height="400"
+  height="600"
   frameborder="0"
 ></iframe>

 ##### Does missingness depend on U.S. state?

-FIX THIS: Next, we tested whether the missingness of CUSTOMERS.AFFECTED depends on U.S._STATE.
-We again used CA_MISSING as the indicator, encoded U.S._STATE as numeric state codes, and used the difference in mean state code between missing and non-missing rows as our statistic.
+To investigate whether the missingness of CUSTOMERS.AFFECTED depends on U.S._STATE, we again used CA_MISSING as an indicator for whether the value is missing.
+We then compared missingness proportions among every different state label we had.

+The plot below shows, for each state, the proportion of outages in which CUSTOMERS.AFFECTED is missing (blue) or not missing (purple).
+If state were related to missingness, we would expect certain states to have consistently higher missing proportions than others.

+However, the proportions vary without a clear pattern or consistent separation between the “missing” and “not missing” groups.
+No particular state stands out as having a disproportionately high share of missing values.

 <iframe
   src="assets/customers_missing_by_state.html"
   width="800"
-  height="400"
+  height="600"
   frameborder="0"
 ></iframe>

+Next, we tested this relationship using a permutation test.
+We again encoded U.S. states as numeric state codes, calculated the difference in mean state code between missing and non-missing observations, and compared this observed statistic to a null distribution created using 5,000 random label shuffles.

-FIX THIS: After running 5,000 permutations of the missingness labels, the observed difference (~0.53) landed near the center of the null distribution, with a permutation p-value of about 0.52.
-Since this p-value is large, we do not have evidence that missingness in CUSTOMERS.AFFECTED depends on U.S._STATE; the pattern of missing values looks consistent with chance variation across states.
+The observed difference was approximately 0.53, and the null distribution (shown below) is centered near zero.
+The observed statistic falls comfortably within the null distribution, corresponding to a permutation p-value of about 0.52.

+Because the p-value is large, we do not have evidence that the missingness of CUSTOMERS.AFFECTED depends on U.S._STATE.
+In other words, any variation in missingness across states appears consistent with random chance rather than a systematic pattern.

 <iframe
   src="assets/missingness_state_null.html"
   width="800"
-  height="400"
+  height="600"
   frameborder="0"
 ></iframe>

-Interpretation

-Taken together, these results suggest that missingness in CUSTOMERS.AFFECTED is not MCAR (it clearly depends on CAUSE.CATEGORY), but it is consistent with MAR: whether the value is missing can be explained by an observed variable (outage cause) rather than by the unobserved customer count itself.
-We do not see evidence that missingness additionally depends on geography (U.S._STATE).

 ---